ToyotaCRDL/mahos/README.rst

 Cite
 ====

-It is appreciated you cite `this paper <https://doi.org/10.21105/joss.05938>`_ when you publish your research works based on MAHOS.
+It would be much appreciated you would cite `this paper <https://doi.org/10.21105/joss.05938>`_ when you publish your research works based on MAHOS.
 The BibTeX snippet can be copied below.

 .. code-block:: bibtex